Zoology incorporates the study of biology, ecology and biodiversity in order to better help manage and conserve the Earth's fragile ecosystems.

-- Entry requirements: Our typical offer is 96 UCAS tariff points form A levels or equivalent A minimum of GCSE maths and English (preferred) grade 4/c or above or National Literacy and Numeracy tests at Level 2 or 3 UCAS points from Scottish Highers or Advanced levels are accepted UCAS points from Irish Leaving Certificate are accepted Welsh Baccalaureate UCAS tariff points from BTEC or City and Guilds diplomas are accepted Open University credits in lieu of A levels Access to HE Diplomas at Pass level with suitable science or land-based credits Credit transfer and accreditation of prior learning or experience: If you have achieved a qualification of credits towards a Higher Education programme at another Higher Education Institution you may be able to enter Level 5 or accredit matching modules.
+- Entry requirements: Our typical offer is 96 UCAS tariff points from A levels or equivalent.
+A minimum of GCSE maths and English (preferred) grade 4/C or above or National Literacy and Numeracy tests at Level 2 or 3.
+UCAS points from Scottish Highers or Advanced levels are accepted.
+UCAS points from Irish Leaving Certificate or Welsh Baccalaureate are accepted.
+UCAS tariff points from BTEC or City and Guilds diplomas are accepted.
+Open University credits in lieu of A levels.
+Access to HE Diplomas at Pass level with suitable science or land-based credits.
+Credit transfer and accreditation of prior learning or experience: If you have achieved a qualification of credits towards a Higher Education programme at another Higher Education Institution you may be able to enter Level 5 or accredit matching modules.
 Please see our further information on our Credit Transfer/APL/APEL area.

 - Cost:Full-time £8500